Cannovia CBD - Better Wellness, Naturally

 CBG May Reduce Inflammation

-Study after study has hinted that CBG may reduce inflammation in several areas of the body.
-In addition to improving gut health, CBG’s anti-inflammatory properties, it has the potential to do great things for cognitive function, athletic recovery, sleep, hygiene, longevity, and more.
+Recent shows that CBG may reduce inflammation in several areas of the human body15.
+In addition to improving gut health, CBG’s has the potential to do great things for cognitive function, athletic recovery, sleep, hygiene, longevity, and more.

-According to recent studies, CBG is an effective means of reducing inflammation in irritable bowel syndrome (IBS), or inflammatory bowel disease–a problem that millions suffer from today.
-In a study conducted with mice, data collected showed that CBG had a positive impact on the symptoms associated with inflammatory bowel disease.
+According to recent peer reviewed studies, CBG is an effective means of reducing inflammation in irritable bowel syndrome (IBS), or inflammatory bowel disease–a problem that millions suffer from today.

 The benefits of CBG oil don’t stop at your brain.
-It can also help you recover faster after a tough workout!
-The interaction with GABA receptors we mentioned means it can help soothe your tense, sore, or tired, allow them some much-needed rest, while alleviating minor aches & pains.
+Cannabigerol can also help you recover faster after a tough workout!
+The interaction with GABA receptors we mentioned means it can help soothe your tense, sore, or tired, allow them some much-needed rest, while alleviating minor aches & pains16.

 Which means that when the time comes for an even more intense session (or just everyday living), you’ll be more than ready to go.